Are you scaling or just growing?

-Reading this month’s Harvard Business Review I was struck by a small piece featured in their “IdeaWatch” section on page 22 – “Efficiencies of Scale May Be a Myth” accompanied by this lovely image.
+Reading the March edition of the Harvard Business Review I was struck by a piece featured in their "IdeaWatch" section on page 22 titled "Efficiencies of Scale May Be a Myth"

 I am assuming this resonated for me since I had only just last week been sharing with attendees of my most recent ‘Scaling Up Business Growth Workshop’ the importance of scaling, not simply growing.